rinusser/hopgoblin/README.md

     go get github.com/stretchr/testify

 You will need an SSL keypair to handle HTTPS connections: add the certificate as resources/certs/test.pem and the keyfile as resources/certs/test.key.
+The certificate needs to be valid for at least `direct.local` and `proxied.local` - to easily identify it it's recommended to use a distinct DN (or first alt name), e.g. `hopgoblin.localhost`.
+You'll need to add the CA you signed your certificate(s) with into the resources/certs/ directory, its filename must start with "CA-", otherwise the automated tests will fail.

 Alternatively you can disable HTTPS support by editing resources/application.ini and commenting out the server.default\_certificate\_file setting.

 ### GNU Make